iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.1/report.md

 > No alert given for App update.
 No weekly alerts given for 2 consecutive weeks<br> :date: __2020-10-24 04:50:41__

+> Despite having my Bluetooth on constantly, the app is telling me tracing is not active.
+There is clearly a bug in the app that needs fixed.<br> :date: __2020-10-23 23:31:59__

 #### 1-star reviews